 For more information on these options, refer to the chapter "Using MPI in PVF in the PGI Compiler User's Guide.

-On Windows, the user can set the appropriate environment variable, either CCP\HOME or CCP\SDK to override the default location for the directory associated with using MSMPI.
+On Windows, the user can set the environment variables MSMPIINC, MS, either MSMPIINC, MSMPILIB32, and MSMPILIB64 to override the default location for the directory associated with using MSMPI.